RyanLHicks/data_analysis_excel/README.md

 =SORT(A2#:B2#,2,1)
 ```
-**- Results:**
+- **Results:**

   <img width="546" height="223" alt="image" src="https://github.com/user-attachments/assets/3d8979ee-756c-4401-a9ee-116f0148b455" />

 - Then I used the formula to define where we are taking the salaries from to refrence on our final dashboard to sort based on a specific job title.

 ```
 =XLOOKUP(title,D2:D11,E2:E11)
 ```

-**- Results:**
+- **Results:**

   <img width="84" height="27" alt="image" src="https://github.com/user-attachments/assets/105bfd60-d0c8-46dc-9376-daa4de2139c8" />

-**- Interpretation:** This expanded the details for earnings that each job title, country, and schedule may pay for the main dashboard.
+- **Interpretations:** This expanded the details for earnings that each job title, country, and schedule may pay for the main dashboard.
 We can see that in this country the highest median salary is a senior data scientist at $155,000 and the lowest median salary is $85,000 for a business analyst.

-#### Job Country Tab
+#### Job Country Sheet
-- For this section I again transferred over data from the data validation tab with the country information and then created a formula to find the median formula for each country:
+- **The Purpose:** For this section I again transferred over data from the data validation tab with the country information and then created a formula to find the median formula for each country.
+- **Excel Functions Explaination:**
+  - The multistep formula begins with finding the MEDIAN and an IF statement which has to meet whether the; job_country equals any of the countries listed, salary_year_avg does not equal 0, job_title_short equals a listed title, the job_schedule_type is met with my specific parameter defined on the data validation tab, and finally any value that equals the salary_year_avg.
+  - The SORT then FILTER statement filters out the country array and lists the countries values from largest to smallest
 ```
 =MEDIAN(
 IF(